manisam84/OrderBook/README.md

 ----------------------------------------
 3. Execution of Order when OrderBook is closed for Financial Instrument URL:http://localhost:8080/executeOrder

     Info required:

-    --Does the execute order change the order quantity in the orderbook when succesfully executed or it stored in seperate entity and consolidation happens by the end of day.
+    --Does the execute order change the order quantity in the orderbook when Api is triggered or it stored in seperate entity and consolidation happens by the end of day.